 Jill is married to her husband, Joji, and is a proud mom to daughers, Isabella and Lily, and stepsons, Brendan and Ethan.
 She loves spending time with her family, indulging in noodle dishes and Hawaiian-style desserts, and visiting local bookstores.

-Connect with her at email@example.com and read her recent guest blog entry at https://www.thesmithcenter.com/blog/guest-blog-celebrating-the-hawaiian-community-and-connecting-cultures/
+Connect with her at email@example.com or on Instagram @the.kamaaina.mama and read her recent guest blog entry at https://www.thesmithcenter.com/blog/guest-blog-celebrating-the-hawaiian-community-and-connecting-cultures/

 At Kama`aina, we are committed to bringing locals together by sharing stories of aloha and perpetuating the culture we grew up with on our island home.
 We also strive to help Hawaiian-owned businesses and entertainers get the exposure they deserve, in hope they will find success in doing what they love.